puppetlabs-toy-chest/mcollective-zeromq-connector/PROTOCOL.md

 The general message format will be that of multi-part message frame.
 We choose to use simple strings for the message parts for interoperbility.

+## Message structure

+The general format of a request frame will be;

+    [ VERB KEY1 VAL1 "" POSITIONAL ]

+Which is to say a command verb followed by 0 or more key value 'header' pairs, optionally followed by the empty string and any positional parameters.

+## Reserved Headers

+We reserve all headers apart from those prefixed with "X-".
+The defined global header for this is:

+### ID

+A unique id for the command.
+If supplied the broker SHALL reply with an OK or ERROR response including the value of this token.
+It is assumed the client will use a unique identifier for each request for verification of successful command submission, but this is not required.

+Example:

+    [ 'NOOP', 'ID', '1234' ]
+    [ 'OK', 'ID', '1234 '] | [ 'ERROR', 'ID', '1234' ]

 # General message flow

 A client will send a request and expect nothing back if nothing exceptional